Hello readers! In this post, we’ll discuss the different types of lathe cutting tools and their applications using illustrations.

 The standard shank section is 20Χ20, 25Χ25, 32Χ32, 40Χ40, and 50Χ55 all expressed in mm.
 The length of the tool is 125, 140,170, 200, and 240 mm and the nose radius varies from 0.5 to 1.6 mm.

 #6 Grooving Tool

 The grooving tool is similar to a parting-off tool illustrated in the figure.
 The cutting edges are made square, rounded, or “V” shape according to the shape of the groove to be cut.

 Turning curved profiles may be affected by using

 - Flat forming tools,

 - Circular forming tools.

-An ordinary lathe turning tool may sever the purpose where a copying attachment is used to reproduce the form of a template.
-Flat forming tools are made of two types:
+An ordinary lathe turning tool may serve the purpose where a copying attachment is used to reproduce the form of a template.
+Flat-forming tools are made of two types:

 - Simple forming tools